fastender/blob/README.md

 ## Hardware
 My priority when selecting the hardware was a power-saving system.
 Usually a combination of a small motherboard with a relatively weak but power saving processor still outperforms the usual ready to use NAS devices.

 Look to the sexy Inter-Tech X-608 Infinity Mirror RGB PC Case, with a "Black Hole" on the front and awesome RGB lighting effects.
+[See it in the Dark](https://www.youtube.com/watch?v=olyw9uxEDu8)

 <p align="center">
   <a name="case" href="https://github.com/fastender/homeassistant"><img src="https://raw.githubusercontent.com/fastender/homeassistant/master/logos/case.gif" alt="Inter-Tech X-608 Mid Tower Case" width="200"></a>